UAL-RE/LD-Cool-P/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/ualibraries/LD_Cool_P/tags).

+Releases are auto-generated using this [GitHub Actions script](.github/workflows/create_release.yml) following a `git tag` version.

 ## Changelog

 A list of released features and their issue number(s).